 These days, various supermarkets have invented some unique ideas to prevent cart theft.
 These include:

 Some supermarket allows carrying their carts to a specific area within a limited range from their store location.
 They do so to help customers maintain their merchandise to home who have come without any vehicle support.
-These supermarkets then use ‘cart retrieval service” to get back the carts in their premises by paying a low price to the service providers.
+These supermarkets then use ‘cart retrieval service” to get back the carts on their premises by paying a low price to the service providers.

-So, here goes our observation on the costing of a shopping cart.
+So, here goes our observation on the cost of a shopping cart.
 An average cart costs $75-$150 while the expensive ones may reach up to $400.
 Due to such high pricing, thieves are interested in this somewhat simple tool.
-And guess what, worldwide estimation of theft cart expense in $800 million.
+And guess what, worldwide estimation of theft cart expense is $800 million.
 So, supermarkets use various techniques to prevent theft.
 Also, the pricing of the carts limits them from changing the carts even when necessary.

 Hello, I’m a specialist in cost estimation.
 My name is Daniel and I have been in this field for 3 years.
 I estimate the cost, materials, and time needed to render a service or manufacture a product.
 It usually involves in-depth research and calculations, but with years of practice, I have become an expert cost estimator.